atharaq/atharaq.github.io/discrete/lesson2.md

 \end{array}
 $$

-<p>We see that the only row with a satisfying assignment for both of these statements is when p is T and q is F. That is, if A is a kngiht and B is a knave.</p>
+<p>We see that the only row with a satisfying assignment for both of these statements is when p is T and q is F. That is, if A is a knight and B is a knave.</p>
 </details>

 ## Algorithms and P vs NP

-Imagine the following problem: write a computer program which takes in, as input, a logical formula, and determines if the formula is satisfiable (say, it outputs "YES" if the formula is satisfiable, and "NO" if not).
-How might you try to write the code for this problem?
+Computer science is the study of algorithms.
+If you have taken CS1 or CS2, you likely know, at least informally, what the term *algorithm* means (informally, a general "recipe" or list of instructions for solving a problem).
+But our discussion of satisfiability very much hinted at the fact that there is a general algorithm to solve any satisfiability question: make a truth table, and then check whether there is any row in which the formula evaluates to "T".

+In computer science, when we study a problem, there are two questions we can ask about that problem:

+1. Is this problem solvable with an algorithm?
+2. Just how *efficient* an algorithm can we find?

+The first question is the domain of *computability theory*, while the second is the domain of *complexity theory*.
+Both are active areas of research in theoretical computer science.
+For the satisfiability question, we have already answered the first problem: there is an algorithm, and while the code to write the algorithm might be somewhat tricky, the general steps are not too hard to understand.

+To determine the efficiency of an algorithm, we first need to define the notion of the **running time**.
+The running time of an algorithm is a function $T(n)$ such that, for any input of size at most $n$, the algorithm takes at most $T(n)$ steps.
+We then can compare two different algorithms for solving the same problem by seeing which running time is smaller in the long run (ie, for large values of $n$).

-One could try to write, in code, the steps for making a truth table.
-This absolutely works, but the question is how many steps does that take.
-We will see, when we study counting principles, that this is not a very efficient algorithm: given a formula with $n$ variables, the number of rows in a truth table for that formula is **not** a polynomial function of $n$.
-That is, it's bigger than $n^2$, bigger than $n^3$, etc (for large values of $n$).
-Of course, this is doable for small $n$, like with 2 variables or 3 variables.
-But a formula with just 20 variables would take over a million rows!
+Let's think about the "truth table" algorithm.
+When we study counting principles, we will be able to determine exactly the number of rows in a truth table with $n$ variables.
+For now, I will just hint that the number of rows in a truth table with $n$ variables is **not** a polynomial function of $n$.
+That is, for large values of $n$, it's bigger than $n^2$, bigger than $n^3$, etc. Of course, it's possible to make truth tables for small values of $n$, like with 2 variables or 3 variables.
+But a formula with just 20 variables would take over a million rows, and with 100 variables it would be an astronomical amount of rows.

 On the other hand, if you are given a formula, and a *particular* assignment for the variables, you can probably write a simple program that would determine if that assignment satisfies the formula.
 For example, if you are given the formula $p_1 \wedge p_2 \wedge p_3 \wedge p_4$ and the assignment: $p_1 = \text{T}$, $p_2 = \text{F}$, $p_3 = \text{T}$, $p_4 = \text{T}$, it is not hard to see that this is not a satisfying assignment.
 Moreover, the algorithm for checking this amounts to simply plugging in the variables and computing a small number of these logical operations.

-In other words: the *satisfiability problem* might not be easy to solve, but if you are given an assignment, you can easily check if that really does satisfy the formula.
-By "easy", here, I mean that the number of steps it takes to answer the question is small (technically: that there is some polynomial $f(n)$ such that if $n$ is the number of variables in the formula, then $f(n)$ is the maximum number of steps you would need to take to determine the answer).
+In other words: the satisfiability problem might not be easy to solve, but if you are given an assignment, you can easily verify if that really does satisfy the formula.
+By "easy", here, I mean that the number of steps it takes to answer the question is small (technically, a polynomial function).

+### Easy to verify, hard to solve?
+{: .no_toc}

-If you have taken CS2, you have learned about algorithms and running times.
-Complexity theorists classify problems in computer science into different "classes" based on their running times: two such classes are the classes P and NP.
-Roughly speaking: **P** contains the collection of problems for which there is an algorithm whose running time is a polynomial function, while **NP** contains those problems which can be verified with an algorithm whose running time is a polynomial function.
+This duality between problems being "easy to verify" but possibly "hard to solve" is a common theme in computer science.
+Complexity theorists classify problems in computer science into different "classes" based on their running times; two such classes are the classes P and NP.
+Roughly speaking: **P** contains the collection of problems for which there is an algorithm which **solves** the problem whose running time is a polynomial function, while **NP** contains those problems which can be **verified** with an algorithm whose running time is a polynomial function.
 We gave an argument above that the "satisfiability problem" is in the class NP.
 It's also not hard to show that any problem in the class P is also in the class NP (exercise: try to give an argument for this on your own).

 The million-dollar question: is the satisfiability problem in the class P?
 This problem is still not solved.
 There is currently no known algorithm that solves the satisfiability problem in polynomial time; moreover, there is no known *proof* that it *cannot* be solved in polynomial time!